mwl-logo

 • white pepper (0.50 tsp)

-• Mix the sauce and pork in a bowl for about 2-3 minutes.
+• Mix the sauce and pork in a bowl for about 2 to 3 minutes.
+This is important in helping the pork become more tender.

 • Let the pork absorb the sauce for about 10 minutes.

 • Then, add in the minced shrimp and mushrooms, along with olive oil (1 tsp) and sesame oil (1 tbsp).
-Mix again for another 1-2 minutes.
+Mix again for another 1 to 2 minutes.

-• Cover with plastic wrap, and let everything marinate in the refrigerator for 4-8 hours.
+• Cover with plastic wrap, and let everything marinate in the refrigerator for 4 to 8 hours.

 • Lay out a wrapper in your palm (my dad prefers his left/non-dominant hand).